bhuffy/100-days-of-code/log.md

 **Thoughts**: I got a lot of stuff done today!
 Only thing left is to align social media buttons to the center, fix the link styling, edit footer, and credit images.
 I can't believe I was able to figure out this whole alignment problem today, but it's about time.
 Definitely happy with my progress and I suppose Tuesday I'll finish the portfolio page and start learning Javascript!

 **Link(s) to work**: [Personal Portfolio Website](http://codepen.io/bhuffy/full/WRxqyw/)

+### Day 49: February 20, 2017 (Monday)

+**Today's Progress**: Finished personal portfolio website project!

+**Thoughts**: SOOOOOOOOO happy I finished this.
+There are still some problems with responsiveness, but I'm also excited that I'll be starting to learn Javascript and moving on!
+Besides, I'll be updating it over time.
+Just happy... :)

+**Link(s) to work**: [Personal Portfolio Website](http://codepen.io/bhuffy/full/WRxqyw/)